wwiras/cnsim/README.md

 #### Step 6: Data Analysis and Virtualization
 Open new Google Colab and point it to the google drive where all the *.csv files have been saved (from Step 6).
 Execute data cleaning, analysis and virtualization here.
-All steps for data analysis and virtualization are shown [here](https://github.com/wwiras/cnsim).
+All steps for data analysis and virtualization for all tests (distribution, bandwidth, geographical and memory) are shown [here](https://github.com/wwiras/cnsim).

 > **_NOTE:_**  All data generated from this simulator can be found [here](https://github.com/wwiras/cnsim).